AhmedHamada101/E-commerce-Data-Analysis-Power-BI/README.md

 **Here are the specific analysis points we focused on:**

-**Sales Patterns:**
+**Sales Patterns:** \
-• Analyze the sales data to identify any seasonal or periodic trends.
+• Analyze the sales data to identify any seasonal or periodic trends. \
-• Determine the days, weeks, or months with the highest sales volume.
+• Determine the days, weeks, or months with the highest sales volume. \
-• Provide recommendations for leveraging these patterns for targeted marketing or promotional activities.
+• Provide recommendations for leveraging these patterns for targeted marketing or promotional activities. \

-**Products:**
+**Products:** \
-• Analyze sales revenue, units sold, and average order value for each product.
+• Analyze sales revenue, units sold, and average order value for each product. \
-• Identify top-selling products or categories based on sales volume.
+• Identify top-selling products or categories based on sales volume. \
-• Explore any trends or patterns in product performance and suggest strategies for improvement.
+• Explore any trends or patterns in product performance and suggest strategies for improvement. \

-**Customers:**
+**Customers:** \
-• Calculate the conversion rate by dividing the number of purchases by the total number of app visitors
+• Calculate the conversion rate by dividing the number of purchases by the total number of app visitors. \
-• Identify customer demographics, preferences, and behavior based on the available data.
+• Identify customer demographics, preferences, and behavior based on the available data. \
 • Highlight key insights or patterns to help us better understand our customers.